General History Of Dominican Republic Condensed

 In 1916 The United States of America, wanting to have more power and influence in the Dominican Republic, used World War 1 as an excuse to bring in the Marines.
 They came to “protect” the country against the “bad” European powers.

-The USA changed the infrastructure to best benefit them.
-Dominican Republic had its first, somewhat, free elections in 1924 which put Rafael Leonidas Trujillo in power.
+The USA changed the infrastructure of the country to best benefit them.
+The Dominican Republic had its first, somewhat, free elections in 1924 which put Rafael Leonidas Trujillo in power.

-The US finally decided to leave the Dominican Republic to itself and left.
-Soon Trujillo was able to gain power and in 1930 he took over completely.
+The US finally decided to leave the Dominican Republic to take care of itself.
+Soon after Trujillo was able to gain power.
+In 1930 he took over completely.
 The Trujillo dictatorship ended on May 30, 1961 with his execution by ambush.
 He died one of the richest men in the world.

-After this there were many political and economic problems.
-The US Marines returned in 1965 to occupy the country because they said the uprising was the fault of the Communists.
-USA left when Dr. Joaquín Balaguer was elected president once again (many say the election was fixed).
-Through all these political struggles and civil wars the country becomes independent.
+After this there were many political and economic problems and the country was in turmoil.
+The US Marines returned in 1965 to occupy the country again.
+This time because they said the uprising was the fault of the Communists.
+USA left when Dr. Joaquín Balaguer was elected president for a second time (many say the election was fixed).
+Through all these political struggles and civil wars the country became independent.

 1992 marked the 500th anniversary, El Quinto Centenario, of Christopher Columbus’ opening of Las Americas to the colonization of the Europeans.

-The Columbus Lighthouse, Faro de Colón, with an approximate cost of 400 million Dominican pesos, was erected in honor of this occasion.
-This massive structure is in the shape of a cross and houses the remains (so it is said) of Christopher Columbus along with many other exhibits.
+The Columbus Lighthouse, Faro a Colón, with an approximate cost of 400 million Dominican pesos, was erected in honor of this occasion.
+This massive structure is in the shape of a cross.
+It is claimed that the building houses the remains of Cristobal Colón.
+The museum also is home to many exhibits and historical items.

-This building is amazing to see by day and the spectacular lights form a cross in the heavens at night (the lights are only shown on special occasions because of the electricity problems) that can be seen for long distances.
+Faro a Colón is amazing to see by day as well as the night when it is completely lit up.
+The spectacular lights on the top of the building form a cross in the heavens at night (the lights are only shown on special occasions because of the electricity problems) that can be seen for long distances.

 And Now Ciudad Colonial…

-Colonial Zone or Zona Colonial is the oldest city in Las Americas on the island of Hispaniola in the country of Dominican Republic.
+Colonial Zone, Zona Colonial or Ciudad Colonial is the oldest city in Las Americas on the island of Hispaniola in the country of Dominican Republic.
 It is a small town located in the capital city Santo Domingo de Guazmán.
 It is bordered by Río Ozama and the Caribbean Sea.
 There are many historical sites that were built during the time of exploration, exploitation, and colonization of the “New World.”

 Much of the original city can still be seen today.
 The cathedral, monastery, university and hospital are among many of the “firsts” that happened here.
 The 16th-century buildings, homes and churches where one can see the old world Spanish architectural styles of the period.
-Many are still in excellent condition and are a wonder to behold.
+Many of these buildings are in excellent condition and are a wonder to behold.

 Live the history.
 Walk our streets.
 Visit our Museums and Historical sights.
 Dine in our restaurants.
 Meet our people.
 Dance to out music.
 You will make lasting memories.
 Something you may remember for a lifetime.
 Here in the land of firsts in “The Americas”